Annapurna Circuit Trekking

 From the Circuit Trek is genuinely glory mountain scenery and fascinating villages across during the trek, the communities are Dharapani, Koto, side of Nar & Phu, Chame, Dhukur Pokhari, Pisang, Humde airport, Braga, Mangtang, Yak Kharka.
 Thorong Phedi, Muktinath, Jomsom, the trails are moderate to challenging trek, it is climbing up the beginning and steep down after the Thorong La pass of Annapurna Circuit, considered one of the best trekking trails in the world is the classic trek.

-1993 till 2010 trekkers have to start the trek from Bhote Odar/ Besisahar and used to do 20 to 22 days for the full circuits, after the road build from both site, the nature trek route destroy pretty much and become shorter one week trek, although one week trek, it is exaggeration adventures area still natural untouched by roads and expositing unmovable Himalayas always welcoming you to make extraordinary exhilaration your trek.
+1993 till 2010, trekkers had to start the trek from Bhote Odar/ Besisahar and used to do 20 to 22 days for the full circuits.
+After the road builds from both site, the nature trek route destroys pretty much and become shorter one week trek, although one week trek, it is exaggeration adventures area still natural untouched by roads and expositing unmovable Himalayas always welcoming you to make extraordinary exhilaration your trek.

 Note: One-week Circuit Trek itinerary has 12 days from arrival to departure.
 However, the hiking days is only a week on the course via jeep to Chame.